zsparal/api-documentation/source/reference/v2/profiles-api/get-profile-me.rst

 Use this API if you are creating a plugin or SaaS application that allows users to enter a Mollie API key, and you want to give a confirmation of the website profile that will be used in your plugin or application.

+This is similar to the :doc:`Get current organization </reference/v2/organizations-api/get-organization>` endpoint for OAuth.

 Parameters
 ----------
 No parameters applicable for this endpoint.